sqkysqnt/SpotTrack/brain/README.md

 setup: Initializes the system and prepares it for calibration.
 calibration: Performs calibration to determine the positions of the anchors.
 show: Processes and logs data in real-time for monitoring and analysis.

+Anchor Exists Packet
+The anchor_exists packet is sent by an anchor to indicate its presence in the system.
+This packet contains essential information about the anchor, such as its unique identifier, firmware version, MAC address, and status.

+Packet Structure

+json
+Copy code
+{
+    "type": "anchor_exists",
+    "timestamp": "2024-06-20T23:33:54.555278Z",
+    "anchor_id": "anchor1",
+    "firmware_version": "1.0.0",
+    "mac_address": "00:1B:44:11:3A:B7",
+    "status": "active"
+}
+Field Descriptions

+type: The type of the message, which is anchor_exists in this case.
+timestamp: The timestamp when the packet was generated.
+anchor_id: The unique identifier for the anchor.
+firmware_version: The version of the firmware running on the anchor.
+mac_address: The MAC address of the anchor.
+status: The status of the anchor (e.g., active, inactive).